adunna/STASiS/README.md

 #### Front-end
 With our front, we trying to achieve one simple goal: Make the UI as clean as possible while still displaying all the information to the user.
 Materialize, which implements Material Design by Google, seemed to be a natural fit for this.
 We use a grid layout that is responsive to the device's screen size, and we get all the data from the server asynchronously.
 This means that the user does not experience a slow browsing experience, but still has all the necessary information plus nice visualizations.

+#### Statistical Analysis
+The statistical analysis that we use is one of the core algorithms for the project.
+The idea behind it is fairly simple: If two frames are close together (i.e. the timestamps have some range), the tool should weigh in analysis tags from the old frames when getting the probablilities for the new frames.
+This is done to normalize outlying probablilty for tags, which means that if the API get a tag wrong in a single frame, it is unlikely to affect the entire probability outcome.

 ## Running the server
 To build the required back-end, use the following commands: